Euro cut to near 2-year low on Spain bank angst

 The euro's losses accelerated after Egan-Jones Ratings cut Spain's credit rating yet again.
 Tuesday's move was the small firm's third downgrade of the country's sovereign debt in less than a month as Spain's weak banks continue to worry investors.

 "All eyes are on Spanish borrowing costs now.
-We're stuck in a $1.25-$1.2640 range, which suggests everyone who wants to be short the euro is already short," said Kathy Lien, director of currency research at GFT in Jersey City.
+We're stuck in a $1.25 (0.799 pounds) -$1.2640 range, which suggests everyone who wants to be short the euro is already short," said Kathy Lien, director of currency research at GFT in Jersey City.

 "The next catalyst could come from a rise above 7 percent in Spanish yields, which would accelerate selling.
 But if not, we could see some consolidation."